<Handle />

 Custom handle with validation

-You can create your own custom handles by wrapping the <Handle />
+You can create your own custom handles by wrapping the <Handle /> component.

 This example shows a custom handle that only allows connections when the